BrunoConcei/EDPIoTHackathon2017/README.md

 ### **1.4** **Mentors & Contacts**
 For any questions regarding the EDP IoT Hackathon please visit the [website](http://edpiothackathon.edp.pt) and use the contact link in the footer.

-Remember, you can contact [EDP IoT Hackathon Mentors](edpstarter@edp.pt) through EDP Starter's email.
+Remember, you can contact [EDP IoT Hackathon Mentors](https://edpiothackathon.edp.pt/Home/Mentors) through EDP Starter's email - **edpstarter@edp.pt** .
 We will try to answer as soon as possible to your questions.

 Some of the mentors will be present at EDP Starter throughout all **working days** of the EDP IoT Hackathon.
 Feel free to interact with them and ask any questions you may have.